jkeiser/syschat/README.md

   connection and HTTP GET each second, headers included.
 A web socket only needs a periodic heartbeat to keep the connection alive.

-  (NOTE: I had actually coded this last solution initially, but backed off it to simplify when I was debugging an issue with vite dev mode not updating the messages variable.
-This one bugs me enough that I might go back in and do it if I find 20 minutes tonight.
-Websockets would be better but are likely to bring in lots of new bugs to smash, particularly around concurrency.)

   This could also be mitigated by implementing pagination and polling for all visible messages, but on top of the TCP and HTTP overhead, constantly reloading even 10 messages can add up if there are a lot of clients.